Euphredes/Euphredes/README.txt

 advice from a veteran one time.
 It afforded me such insight.

-Be wary of just one book, Phaedrah.
+Be wary of just one book: Phaedrah.
 It is the least controlled, as it is meant as an ore desposit for the witch.